Here’s what sets Stephen Curry and Bill Ackman apart

 - The market-implied Uniform ROA is what the market thinks Uniform ROA is going to be in the three years following the analyst expectations, which for most companies here is 2023, 2024, and 2025.
 Here, we show the sort of economic productivity a company needs to achieve to justify its current stock price.

 - The Uniform P/E is our measure of how expensive a company is relative to its Uniform earnings.
 For reference, average Uniform P/E across the investing universe is roughly 24x.

 Embedded Expectations Analysis of Pershing Square paints a clear picture of the fund.
 The stocks it tracks are strong, but the markets are already pricing them in much higher returns than even analysts are expecting.

 While the fund has analysts expecting them to have a strong improvement in Uniform ROA of 53%, the market is pricing the fund in for significantly higher returns at 122%.
 While earnings can always compound beyond analyst expectations, it looks like in aggregate Pershing Square is overpaying for its current investments.

 In particular, there are a couple of companies that are the most likely to cause disappointment with their future return expectations.

-Hilton Worldwide Holdings (HLT) is the most likely culprit as the market is expecting them to increase their 621% as opposed to analyst expectations of a modest increase to 162%.
+Hilton Worldwide Holdings (HLT) is the most likely culprit as the market is expecting them to increase to 621% as opposed to analyst expectations of a modest increase to 162%.
 However, this isn’t a sign that Hilton is a bad business.
 Rather as a holdings company, they have an asset light model that is sensitive to profitability changes.